raysas/ROSALIND/README.md

 ## ROSALIND

-*This repo is my personal approach in solving rosalind problems*

 [ROSALIND](https://rosalind.info/about/) is a bioinformatics platform that explores the many uses of python in solving algorithms and dealing with data.
+Named after [Rosalind Franklin](https://en.wikipedia.org/wiki/Rosalind_Franklin)- if you don't know her: do know her (p.s. if you've heard of Watson and Crick and not Franklin shame on you)

+*This repo is a personal approach in solving rosalind problems: everything uploaded have been successfully tested on the website*

 It's divided to 5 sub-repositories:

 ### Python Village

 [py village](./Python%20Village): setting up python and learning beginner's tools that are of a good use later on.